SubhojeetDas1107/GameZone/README.md

 ## Criteria For The Games :
-1. Game should be single player/ played against computer.
+1. The game should be unique. (not in the repo already)
 2. Game should be small scale and quick to play.
 3. Game should be in dark background to match the theme. (preferable only)
 4. Game must have an icon.